molass-saxs/molass-essence/chapters/40/low-rank.md

 # Low Rank Factorization

 For data formulated in matrices, decomposition into component species is mathematically known as low rank factorization (LRF).
 However, solving it as a general LRF problem is usually inappropriate.
 We will explain what this means and set the stage for later chapters.
+In other words, how we can add constraints will be discussed later there.